Ricardo Feller

-Ricardo Feller (born 1 June 2000) is a Swiss racing driver who currently competes in the ADAC GT Masters and GT World Challenge Europe.
+Ricardo Feller (born 1 June 2000) is a Swiss racing driver who currently competes in the Deutsche Tourenwagen Masters and GT World Challenge Europe.

 Career

 Early career

 Feller began karting in 2011, competing in the Supermini class of the Switzerland-based Bridgestone Cup.
 The following year, he expanded his karting program, taking second overall in the Supermini class of the 2012 Swiss Karting Championship.
 In 2016, at the age of 15, Feller stepped into single-seater formula cars for the first time in his career, joining Mücke Motorsport (branded as ADAC Berlin-Brandenburg) for the 2016 ADAC Formula 4 Championship season.

 Sports car racing

+Audi drives and factory promotion (2017–2024)

 For 2017, Feller made the transition to sports car racing, competing in the 2017 ADAC GT Masters alongside teammate Mikaela Åhlin-Kottulinsky with the new-for-2017 Audi Sport Racing Academy team.
 With his appearance in the opening round, Feller became the youngest driver in series history.
 Although the duo failed to score a point in 2017, Feller rejoined Mücke Motorsport for the 2018 season, sharing his Audi R8 LMS with Audi factory driver Christopher Haase.
 Later that year, Feller made his debut in the GT World Challenge Europe, taking part in the Sprint Cup for Belgian Audi Club Team WRT.
 He and co-driver Adrien de Leener would score their first and only victory of the season at the Nürburgring in September.

 To begin 2019, Feller made his debut at the 24 Hours of Daytona, driving for Land Motorsport.
 This opportunity grew into a full Michelin Endurance Cup campaign for himself and co-drivers Christopher Mies and Daniel Morad.
 They recorded a best finish of second in the season finale at Road Atlanta.
 Later that year, Feller scored his first race victory in the ADAC GT Masters at Zandvoort.
 For 2020, Feller joined Emil Frey Racing, competing in the Pro class of the GT World Challenge Europe Endurance Cup.

 After competing with Mücke Motorsport during the 2020 season, Feller returned to Land Motorsport for the 2021 ADAC GT Masters season.
 Reunited with co-driver Mies, the two claimed three race victories en route to the overall championship, with Feller also taking the Junior categorization title as well.
 With Emil Frey Racing, Feller scored the 2021 GT World Challenge Europe Endurance Cup Silver class title, driving alongside Alex Fontana and Rolf Ineichen.
 The trio scored two class victories and three podiums from five races en route to their title.